4 Simple Steps to Declutter Toys (and Keep It That Way)

 After a brief observation period you are ready to identify the toys they like.
 Perhaps you discover how much they love stickers or see your toddler walk around with more cars in his hand than you can count.
 Maybe you realize they are more into outdoor play or boardgames (this is my middle child all the way).

 Along with identifying it’s helpful to categorize what your kids enjoy.
-For example my children generally love art & crafts, books, music and active (and I mean active) play.
+For example my children enjoy arts and crafts, books, music and energetic, active play.
 When considering a gift either from me or a family member I look to these categories.

 Step 3: Purge